-The Wheaton College Graduate School Chaplain is a part of the student care network and offers hospitality, pastoral counseling, prayer support, and mentoring for graduate students, faculty, and staff.
+The Wheaton College Graduate School Chaplain serves alongside the student care network and offers hospitality, pastoral counseling, prayer support, and mentoring for graduate students, faculty, and staff.

 The Graduate School Chaplain oversees the chapel program for the Wheaton College Graduate School thereby encouraging the continuing development of the spiritual life of graduate students and faculty.
-He brings 40 years of pastoral ministry and over 5 years of institutional chaplaincy to this position.
 The chaplain also has two graduate students who work primarily to assist him in the planning and execution of the chapel program and who meet with the chaplain regularly for mentoring and discipleship.
 His office is in BGC 218.